smikhalevski/react-executor/README.md

 ## `detachDeactivated`

-Aborts the pending task after the timeout if the executor is deactivated.
+[Detaches the executor](#detach-an-executor) after the timeout if the executor is deactivated.

 ```ts
 import detachDeactivated from 'react-executor/plugin/detachDeactivated';